How to Get a Regional Program Started

 - What does each of them bring to the program?
-(Sample: Al is an instructor at Dunwoody College of Technology, his involvement has resulted in a place to host teacher training sessions as well as his becoming a teacher trainer and his students becoming bot builders.
-Also, he’s now our head safety coordinator.)
+(Sample: Jennifer is a professor at the California University of Pennsylvania, her involvement has resulted in a place to host teacher training sessions as well as her becoming a teacher trainer and her students becoming bot builders.
+Also, she now our head safety coordinator.)

 - Do you have any relationship with state workforce development agencies or other key agencies?